Kotlin/kotlinx-benchmark/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)
 [![Download](https://api.bintray.com/packages/kotlin/kotlinx/kotlinx.benchmark/images/download.svg) ](https://bintray.com/kotlin/kotlinx/kotlinx.benchmark/_latestVersion)

+> **_NOTE:_** &nbsp; The latest version of the library changes how the plugin and runtime library dependencies are declared:
+> * The library runtime is published to Maven Central and no longer published to Bintray.
+> * The Gradle plugin is published to Gradle Plugin Portal
+> * The Gradle plugin id has changed to `org.jetbrains.kotlinx.benchmark`
+> * The library runtime artifact id has changed to `kotlinx-benchmark-runtime`

 **kotlinx.benchmark** is a toolkit for running benchmarks for multiplatform code written in Kotlin and running on the next supported targets: JVM, JavaScript.